 Predicting social cost of self-interested agents

 This work explores ways to evaluate and predict the social cost induced by agents acting according to their own selfish objectives.
 Our approach leverages value functions from policies optimized for the social objective, modeled as a multi-agent Markov decision process (MMDP), and individual agent objectives, modeled as a Markov game (MG), to predict a social cost metric for any given state.
+See our 2025 AIAA SciTech Forum paper for more details.

 A survey of applications of inverse reinforcement learning in aviation

 This work surveys current applications of inverse reinforcement learning (IRL) in aviation.
 We also identify potential challenges of using IRL for aviation, which may explain its current limited use within the field, and identify potential future applications of IRL for aviation.
+See our 2025 AIAA SciTech Forum paper for more details.